brack3t/django-braces/docs/other.rst

 .. versionadded:: 1.4

-This mixin allows you to specify a single method that will responsed to all HTTP verbs, making a class-based view behave much like a function-based view.
+This mixin allows you to specify a single method that will respond to all HTTP verbs, making a class-based view behave much like a function-based view.

 ::